 Being able to “talk with electricity” presented vast opportunities to communicate with others.

 Apple’s announcements today did more than unveil the newest iPhone 7.
 The announcements showed how far telephones have come.
 Alexander Graham Bell would probably not recognize his “harmonic telegraphs” today.

 Still, the innovations to telephones have been so useful to hundreds of millions of people.
 Telephones and softphones are still widely used in business today and new features exist that enable landlines to do so much more than transmit voices.
+In addition, many companies are opting for alternatives to PSTN.
 Major innovations have altered the field of telecommunications.
 What’s next?